Huff Hall

 Huff Hall is a 4,050-seat multi-purpose arena in Champaign, Illinois, United States.
 The arena opened in 1925 and was known as Huff Gymnasium until the 1990s.
 It is named after George Huff, who was the school's athletic director from 1895 to 1935.

 Huff Hall is home to the University of Illinois Fighting Illini volleyball and wrestling teams.
 Prior to the opening of Assembly Hall in 1963, it was home to the basketball team as well.

 Currently Huff Hall is used for a variety of sporting events, including men's and women's gymnastics, men's wrestling, and women's volleyball.
 At each athletic event banners are hung of past Illini heroes to remind the crowd of the rich tradition that Illini athletics have had.

 Every March from 1926 to 1962, Huff Gymnasium played host to the state finals of the Illinois High School Association boys' basketball tournament.

 Huff Hall also served as the home of the women's basketball team.
 Beginning in the 1970s and continuing through the mid-1990s, the team once again used Huff Hall for home games, as it struggled to fill up the Assembly Hall.
-Since 1997 the team has used the Assembly Hall exclusively, although it struggles with a losing record and to fill up the Assembly Hall.
+Since 1997 the team has used the Assembly Hall exclusively.

 From 1927 to 2002 Huff Hall was also home to a 25-yard swimming pool which served as the home of the University of Illinois at Urbana–Champaign Underwater Hockey club and the University of Illinois Water Polo Club.
 The pool had a consistent depth of 8 ft. which made it ideal for these activities.

 In addition to hosting athletic events, Huff Hall is also the home of the College of Applied Health Sciences.